srlee/rpi-camera-control/README.md

 rpi-camera-control
 ==================

-Raspberry Pi Camera Control Software
+Raspberry Pi Camera Control Software is a collection of scripts and php that allow you to access  most settings of the raspberry pi Camera through a web interface.

 RPI Camera – Feature List
 Camera Settings